fulkruhm/podspro/README.md

 PODS is an **AI-native supply chain intelligence platform** that transforms operational data into real-time decisions.

-Rather than dashboards that only visualize metrics, PODS acts as an **operational co-pilot** — continuously analyzing inventory and logistics signals to surface risks, insights, and recommended actions before problems escalate.
+Rather than dashboards that only visualize metrics, PODS continuously analyzes inventory and logistics signals to surface risks, insights, and recommended actions before problems escalate.

 ---